thudsonbu/bunny/README.md

 # bunny

-Rabbit MQ Testing
+A quick example of RabbitMQ and AMQP.
+The `publisher` adds `Job`s to the `jobs` queue which are then acknowledged by the `consumer`.

 # Development

 ## Setup

 You will need a rabbit mq instance running locally.
 Start a rabbit mq docker container with the following command:

 ```bash
 docker run --name rabbitmq -p 5672:5672 rabbitmq